mend/renovate-ce-ee/docs/overview.md

     - Listens for webhook events from GitHub/GitLab
     - Adds high priority jobs to the job queue if event conditions are met (e.g. a merged or closed Renovate PR, an update to an existing Renovate PR, a commit to `renovate.json` in `master` branch, etc)
 4. Worker
-    - Runs non-stop, retrieving the highest priority job (repository) from the queue one at a time
+    - A wrapper on Renovate OSS, it runs non-stop, retrieving the highest priority job (repository) from the queue one at a time

 All four components run within a shared container.
+As with Renovate OSS, it can also be configured to interact with an external Redis server as an alternative to the default disk-based cache.

 ## Downloading